 Make Your Content Work Harder

 Content is key to helping your prospects and customers understand who you are, what you do, and how you can help them.
 But that’s not all it can and should do.
-When you plan your editorial calendar and content, it’s vital to understand sales’ needs so you can create content that doesn’t just support your marketing efforts, but that also helps your sales team close deals. #cando
+When you plan your editorial calendar and content, it’s vital to understand sales’ needs so you can create content that doesn’t just support your marketing efforts, but also helps your sales team close deals. #cando

 If you want to continue reading about marketing and sales, check out some of my previous posts: